stalinsanjeev/Foundational-C-with-Microsoft/README.md

 # Foundational C# Learning Modules

 **Description:**
-This repository contains learning modules and projects from the **Foundational C# with Microsoft Certification** course offered by freeCodeCamp.org.
+My learning journey has been amazing in completing the Foundational C# certificate.
+This repository contains learning modules and projects from the **Foundational C# with Microsoft Certification** course offered by Microsoft.
 Each module focuses on key C# programming concepts with challenges and guided projects to reinforce learning.